 You may find your major advisor or 4-year advisor can be helpful in suggesting possible thesis advisors, but it is ultimately up to you to identify your advisor.
 You should come up with a preliminary proposal on your own, and then go see your prospective advisor in person.
 If you are abroad during your sophomore or junior year, you may contact advisors and faculty by email, but ideally you will have raised the topic before you leave for study abroad (so you might conduct research for your thesis while you are abroad).

 How long is a thesis?

-Late March: Thesis presentations to the IAS thesis committee, rather than a thesis defense.
-IAS will not certify a thesis for honors before the presentation, and certification must be made prior to the A&S honors certification deadline (this deadline usually falls around April 1st).
+Late March: Thesis presentations to the GS thesis committee, rather than a thesis defense.
+GS will not certify a thesis for honors before the presentation, and certification must be made prior to the A&S honors certification deadline (this deadline usually falls around April 1st).

 On the last day of spring semester classes: Deadline to submit the final bound and revised version of your thesis.
 You should turn in two copies: one directly to your thesis advisor and one to Mrs. Toni Loomis (McMillan 254).
 An electronic version is also due to Mrs. Loomis on this date.

 What courses do I register for to get credit for my thesis work?